National Conference League: History

 However, BARLA wanted all National League clubs to be in any such league and since the RFL were in a tough legal position they were prepared to compromise with BARLA and thus the three division NCL was born.
 Other concessions included an increase in the BARLA representation in the Challenge Cup from two clubs to 64 and allowing the NCL champions to apply to replace the bottom team in the pro leagues.

 The latter concession soon disappeared as the pro leagues moved to summer and the National Conference League did not want to move.
 Also, Woolston Rovers' application to replace Highfield was voted out (the one club elected to the league from the NCL being Chorley Borough who were themselves a former semi-pro league club).
 The NCL soon expanded all divisions to 14 teams, though on occasions it has struggled to reach full complement of members, and lost all the remaining semi-pro clubs within three seasons.

 After the switch of the pro game to summer, the NCL became solely a BARLA league, despite being temporarily expelled from BARLA in 2002.
 Initially, only three NCL teams joined National League Three (intended to bridge the gap between the pro and amateur games) but this changed in 2008 when the NCL downgraded the league's BARLA membership from full to associate.
 In 2009 the NCL introduced a summer competition for clubs wanting to play year round as a test for a more permanent switch to summer which came in 2012.

 From 2012 the Conference played in summer, as tier 3 of the new pyramid, and the initial season saw two former Rugby League Conference National Division clubs admitted (Dewsbury Celtic and Featherstone Lions) with others expected to join from 2013.
 For one season only the Rugby League Conference National Division ran as Conference division three with no automatic promotion to division two, but after this, all northern clubs were required to meet full Conference criteria to play in tier 3.
 The RFL also had ambitions of a Conference South which would leave the former NCL as Conference North.
 From 2013, the limit on member clubs was raised from 42 to 56 and saw an increase to four divisions.

+At the end of 2025 the RFL launched its National Community Rugby League initiative which proposed replacing the NCL with two national leagues and a number of regional leagues.
+While most clubs were not in favour of the initiative, the clubs decided to agree to the proposal "for the good of the sport".
+The NCL clubs met on 19 January and agreed to dissolve the NCL.